What is your turnaround?

 Can you duplex any paper together?

 Yes, we can duplex any paper to create a one of a kind custom project for you.
 We can also triplex paper if interested.
 This adds a unique look, especially if a colored stock is sandwiched in the middle.
 Duplexing is not limited to paper.
-We can glue wood veneer, felt, etc...
+We can glue wood veneer, velvet, etc...

 Can you print large areas of color?

 When printing large blocks of color and also fine lines or text, it is sometimes best to have a separate plate.
 It takes a good bit of modified ink to print larger areas, so another plate is used to keep fine lines and text clean.
-There is no reason to have inky text!

 It is best to glue a colored sheet of paper if you want a solid color.
 This is not always possible with each job, but you will get the best result.